Hyrlos/Hyrlos.github.io/index.md

 # PhD Student

-  I'm a Phd Student in software architecture on the subject "Agile Software Product Line Engineering for Agriculture Decision-Support Software Systems" at the Laboratory of Computer Science, Robotics and Microelectronics of Montpellier ([LIRMM](https://www.lirmm.fr/)), Montpellier University.
+  I'm a Phd Student in software architecture on the subject "Agile Software Product Line Engineering for Agriculture Decision-Support Software Systems" at the Laboratory of Computer Science, Robotics and Microelectronics of Montpellier ([LIRMM](https://www.lirmm.fr/)), University of Montpellier .
 My PhD start in 2021 and end at the end of 2023.

   The thesis is a collaboration with the french company [ITK](itk.fr/en) who provide decision software systems for farmers and agricultural advisors.

 ## Education

 - **Ph.D. in Software Architecture**
-  *2021 – 2023 | Laboratory of Computer Science, Robotics and Microelectronics of Montpellier (LIRMM), Montpellier University, CNRS*
+  *2021 – 2023 | Laboratory of Computer Science, Robotics and Microelectronics of Montpellier (LIRMM), University of Montpellier , CNRS*
   Ph.D. thesis on “Agile Software Product Line Engineering for Agriculture Decision-Support Software Systems”.
   In collaboration with ITK – Predict and Decide
 - **Computer Science Master**
-  *2018 – 2020 | Montpellier university*
+  *2018 – 2020 | University of Montpellier*
   Architectures and engineering for software and Web.
   Erasmus: 3th semester at the university of Helsinki in Finland.
 - **Computer Science Bachelor**
-  *2017 – 2018 | Montpellier university*
+  *2017 – 2018 | University of Montpellier*
 - **Higher National Diploma in Computer Science**
   *2015 – 2017 | Toulouse university*